 Whole home humidifiers work best with modern variable-speed furnaces.
 That’s because these operate at lower, efficient speeds most of the time and can provide a more continuous flow of moistened air to your home.
-It’s also good to know that variable-speed furnaces are much more energy efficient.
+It’s also good to know that variable-speed furnaces are much more energy efficient and less maintenance.

 Having a qualified technician assess your home is the smartest things you can do to ensure you stay warm and healthy all winter long.

 GeneralAire is a well-respected brand in the heating and cooling industry, known for producing high-quality products that are built to last.

 Their furnace humidifiers are no exception, with many customers noting their durability and effectiveness in maintaining proper humidity levels in their homes.

 In addition, the company offers excellent customer service and a strong warranty, which further instills trust in their products.

 The Aprilaire brand is the best option for installing a furnace humidifier due to its high quality and durability.

 Aprilaire has been in business for over 70 years and has a reputation for producing reliable and efficient products.

 Their humidifiers are designed to work seamlessly with your furnace, making it easy to install and maintain.
 Additionally, Aprilaire offers a variety of humidifiers to choose from, allowing you to find the best option for your specific needs and budget.

 There are actually several different types of furnace humidifiers, and the right one will depend on your needs, the size of your home and your budget.
 You can learn about the different types of air filtration systems and whole-home humidifiers and dehumidifiers.